 Food & Consumer Education

-The Food and Consumer Education Unit takes an innovative approach to the teaching of Food and Consumer Education for the Lower Secondary, and aims to make learning of the subject relevant, interesting and enjoyable for the students.
+The Food and Consumer Education (FCE) Unit takes an innovative approach to the teaching of Food and Consumer Education for the Lower Secondary students, and aims to make learning of the subject relevant, interesting and enjoyable for them.

-A variety of learning experiences are used in our lessons to develop in students a greater understanding of nutrition concepts, the links between diet and health and principles of food science.
-Students will be given opportunities to apply these knowledge and skills through a variety of problem-based learning projects to make their learning more authentic.
-These projects also help cultivate skills required for independent as well as group learning in our students.
+Every FCE Lesson aims to develop in students a greater understanding of nutrition concepts, the links between diet and health and principles of food science.
+Students are given opportunities to apply the knowledge and skills that they have learnt in class through a variety of problem-based learning projects to make their learning more authentic.